cyriux/jSimpleTesting/README.md

 A Java simplified example of testing Event Sourcing systems, inspired by gregoryyoung/Simple.Testing

-Consider the following business scenarios (and test cases as well) expressed directly with the domain events and commands:
+Consider the following business scenarios (and test cases as well) expressed directly with the domain events and commands (example taken from Brian Donahue from the dddcqrs mailing list):

 ```
 @Test